Charlotte-Holt/draft-guide-collection-springboot2/README.md

 ## Getting Started

 To obtain the Spring Boot Collection, Appsody must be configured to point to the Kabanero repository.
-The instructions in this guide use the public index for Kabanero Version 0.1.2.
+The instructions in this guide use the public index for Kabanero Version 0.1.2, which you can replace with your enterprise-specific index if you have one.

 ### Configuring Appsody